 Clinical Ethics at St. Joseph’s Health Care London

 At St. Joseph's there is a full-time clinical ethicist on staff.
 A clinical ethicist is a person who has the education and training to help patients, families, Substitute Decision Makers, health care providers, or other involved parties address uncertainty or conflict regarding value-laden issues that emerge in health care.
 A clinical ethicist does not make decisions, but rather acts as a resource to the decision makers in any given situation.
-At each site, there is also a team of people knowledgeable about ethics and available to help as needed.
+At each site, there is also a and available to help as needed.

 In striving for excellence in care, education and research, Clinical Ethics plays a critical, collaborative and facilitative role.
 Ethical practice requires us to listen openly, participate in respectful dialogue and work toward innovative solutions to ethical problems.